 Trauma, Parenting, & Challenging Behaviors (School-Age)

-This webinar will explore the impact of trauma on parenting and discuss strategies for helping parents identify and respond to challenging behaviors for school-age children exposed to trauma.
-Participants will:
+We will explore the impact of trauma on parenting and discuss strategies for helping caregivers identify and respond to challenging behaviors for school-age children exposed to trauma.

 - Review the impact of trauma on parenting